QCOMICAL School 2025

 - Concurrency – Michele Pinna (Università degli Studi di Cagliari)

-- Quantitative Types — Pablo Barenbaum (Universidad de Buenos Aires)
+- Quantitative Types — Pablo Barenbaum (UNQ (CONICET) & UBA)

 Schedule